Hakka people: Jiangxi

 Jiangxi contains the second largest Hakka community.
 Nearly all of southern Jiangxi province is Hakka, especially in Ganzhou.
 In the Song dynasty, a large number of Han Chinese migrated to the delta area as the Court moved southward due to invasions by northern minorities.
 They lived in Jiangxi and intermixed with the She and Yao minorities.
 Ganzhou was the place that the Hakka had settled before migrating to Western Fujian and Eastern Guangdong.
 During the early Qing dynasty, there was a massive depopulation in Gannan due to the ravages of pestilence and war.
 However, Western Fujian and Eastern Guangdong suffered a population explosion at the same time.
 Some edicts were issued to block the coastal areas, ordering coastal residents to move to the inland.
 The population pressure and the sharp contradiction of the land redistribution drove some residents to leave.
 Some of them moved back to Gannan, integrating with other Hakka people who had already lived there for generations.
 Thus, the modern Gannan Hakka community was finally formed.

 Sichuan

 The Kangxi Emperor, after a tour of the land, decided the province of Sichuan had to be repopulated after the devastation caused by Zhang Xianzhong.
-Seeing the Hakka were living in poverty in the coastal regions in Guangdong province, the emperor encouraged the Hakkas in the south to migrate to Sichuan province.
+Seeing the Hakka were living in poverty in the coastal regions in Guangdong province, the emperor encouraged the Hakka people in the south to migrate to Sichuan province.
 He offered financial assistance to those willing to resettle in Sichuan: eight ounces of silver per man and four ounces per woman or child.

 Sichuan was originally the home of the Deng lineage.
 One member was hired as an official in Guangdong during the Ming dynasty.
 However, during the Qing plan to increase Sichuan's population in 1671, members of the lineage returned to Sichuan.
 Deng Xiaoping was born in Sichuan.